In Thailand, Senior Palace Officials Fired After Ouster Of Royal Consort

 The six will be stripped of all titles and honors associated with the monarchy, the gazette said.

 Just three days before his coronation, Vajiralongkorn wed one of his former bodyguards, Suthida Tidjai, in his fourth marriage.
-Less than three months later, he announced the appointment of another bodyguard, 34-year-old Sineenat Wongvajirapakdi, a former nurse and army colonel, to the position of Royal Consort, or official companion – a title that had not been bestowed in nearly a century.
+Less than three months later, he announced the appointment of another bodyguard, 34-year-old Sineenat Wongvajirapakdi, a former nurse and army colonel, to the position of royal consort, or official companion — a title that had not been bestowed in nearly a century.

 But Sineenat, who is known as "Koi," was ejected from the palace and stripped of her titles and ranks on Monday for being "ambitious" and trying to "elevate herself to the same state as the queen."